bidwej/publication-planner/README.md

 **Port Already in Use**
 - The dashboard runs on port 8050 by default
 - The timeline runs on port 8051 by default
+- The metrics runs on port 8052 by default
-- If port is busy, modify `run_web_charts.py` to use a different port
+- If port is busy, use `--port` flag: `python run_frontend.py gantt --port 8060`
 - Or kill the process using the port: `netstat -ano | findstr :8050`

 **PowerShell Execution Policy**